Praxis Tech Review

 10 questions about Praxis Tech

-Custom-negotiated.
-No published rate card.
-Industry-context expectation for an iGaming-focused orchestrator: SaaS license plus 0.1-0.5% per-transaction routing fee on top of underlying PSP acquiring costs.
-The deposit/withdrawal cost you actually pay is the Praxis fee plus PSP fee plus scheme fee plus interchange — typically a 1.5-3% blended rate for European card transactions depending on PSP mix.
-The lack of published pricing is the biggest friction in evaluating Praxis: you have to talk to sales to get a number.
+Custom-negotiated, with no published rate card.
+The industry-context expectation for an iGaming-focused orchestrator is a SaaS license plus a 0.1-0.5% per-transaction routing fee on top of underlying PSP acquiring costs.
+The deposit/withdrawal cost you actually pay is the Praxis fee plus PSP fee plus scheme fee plus interchange, typically a 1.5-3% blended rate for European card transactions depending on PSP mix.
+The lack of published pricing is the biggest friction in evaluating Praxis, since you have to talk to sales to get a number.
 Updated April 2026.

 Praxis is more iGaming-native.
 IXOPAY's strength is white-label and the TokenEx tokenization stack post-merger.
 Corefy's strength is the 600+ connector count, no lock-in, and Eastern European/CIS depth.
 Praxis's strength is the eleven iGaming-platform connectors, the hosted Cashier product, the Stake reference, and the bootstrapped founder DNA.
 If you are building a white-label gateway product, IXOPAY.
 If you need lowest commitment, Corefy.
 If you run an iGaming operation specifically, Praxis.

 No. Praxis is an orchestration layer that routes transactions to connected PSPs.
-It holds no acquiring license, no e-money license, no payment institution authorization.
-You need separate contracts with actual payment processors (Nuvei, AstroPay, dLocal, EBANX, Trustly, CoinsPaid, whatever you need by market).
-Praxis handles routing, hosted cashier UI, tokenization, decline recovery, fraud screening, and reconciliation.
-The 600+ connected PSPs handle actual money movement.
+It holds no acquiring license, no e-money license and no payment institution authorization.
+You need separate contracts with actual payment processors (Nuvei, AstroPay, EBANX, Trustly, CoinsPaid, whatever you need by market).
+Praxis handles routing, hosted cashier UI, tokenization, decline recovery, fraud screening and reconciliation, while the 600+ connected PSPs handle actual money movement.

-1-3 weeks for a new merchant.
-Dramatically shorter when you're already on a pre-integrated platform — the SoftSwiss partnership case study cites a 3-hour rollout to 300+ casino brands.
+1-3 weeks for a new merchant, and dramatically shorter when you're already on a pre-integrated platform, since the SoftSwiss partnership case study cites a 3-hour rollout to 300+ casino brands.
 The eleven gaming-platform connectors mean operators on those platforms typically don't write integration code.
-The catch: no public GitHub organization, no published SDKs, no npm packages.
-Integration is documentation-driven through docs.praxis.tech rather than 'npm install praxis-sdk'.
+The catch is that there is no public GitHub organization, no published SDKs and no npm packages, so integration is documentation-driven through docs.praxis.tech rather than 'npm install praxis-sdk'.
 If your team expects an official SDK in their language, this is friction.

-Yes, through connected crypto PSPs — Match2Pay (integrated 2021), the Choise.com ecosystem (170+ countries), and any other crypto PSP you wire up.
+Yes, through connected crypto PSPs: Match2Pay (integrated 2021), the Choise.com ecosystem (170+ countries), and any other crypto PSP you wire up.
 Praxis itself does not process crypto natively.
-If you are a crypto-first operator where 70%+ of deposits are crypto, you want a native crypto provider like CoinsPaid, NOWPayments, Triple-A, or CoinGate running directly, not behind an orchestration layer that adds fees and doesn't add crypto-specific compliance flow.
+If you are a crypto-first operator where 70%+ of deposits are crypto, you want a native crypto provider like CoinsPaid, NOWPayments or CoinGate running directly, not behind an orchestration layer that adds fees and doesn't add crypto-specific compliance flow.
 If crypto is a long-tail deposit method alongside cards and APMs, the Praxis routing model works well.

 Because end users see 'Praxis' on their bank statement for casinos they don't recognize and write 1-star reviews accusing the company of fraud.
-This is the same review pattern that affects every B2B PSP — Adyen sits at 1.3/5 with 418 reviews, Paysafe at 1.3/5 with 1,132 reviews.
+This is the same review pattern that affects every B2B PSP: Adyen sits at 1.3/5 with 418 reviews, Paysafe at 1.3/5 with 1,132 reviews.
 The B2B operator-side reviews on Praxis's profile are positive (universal PSP access, reliability, dedicated support), but the consumer complaints outweigh them in volume.
-The 24-review sample is too small to be statistically meaningful in either direction.
-For B2B evaluation, the Trustpilot score is noise, not signal.
+The 24-review sample is too small to be statistically meaningful in either direction, so for B2B evaluation the Trustpilot score is noise rather than signal.

-PCI DSS Level 1 Service Provider (highest tier), ISO/IEC 27001:2022 information security certification, Visa Verified Service Provider Registry listed, GDPR compliant.
-December 2025: regulatory and operational expansion announced for Peru, the Philippines, and Brazil specifically for regulated-market merchants.
-Praxis itself doesn't hold acquiring or e-money licenses — those sit with the connected PSPs, which means Praxis can serve operators regardless of which gambling license they hold (MGA, UKGC, Curacao, Anjouan, Kahnawake, regulated state-level).
+PCI DSS Level 1 Service Provider (highest tier), ISO/IEC 27001:2022 information security certification, listed on the Visa Verified Service Provider Registry, GDPR compliant.
+December 2025 brought a regulatory and operational expansion for Peru, the Philippines and Brazil specifically for regulated-market merchants, including formal registration with Peru's MINCETUR gambling regulator.
+Praxis itself doesn't hold acquiring or e-money licenses, since those sit with the connected PSPs, which means Praxis can serve operators regardless of which gambling license they hold (MGA, UKGC, Curacao, Anjouan, Kahnawake, regulated state-level).

 Probably not below a few hundred thousand dollars per month.
 The platform is built around enterprise-style custom contracts, no published pricing, and a sales-led onboarding process.
-Small operators get more value from a single direct PSP with transparent pricing — Solidgate publishes 0.3-0.8%, NOWPayments has no minimum, Brite starts at $200k for European open banking.
-Praxis makes sense once you already run multiple PSPs and need the routing layer to manage them.
-Mid-market operators on SoftSwiss, EveryMatrix or one of the other supported platforms get disproportionate value from the pre-built connector.
+Small operators get more value from a single direct PSP or a low-barrier orchestrator: BridgerPay deploys in days on a no-code subscription, NOWPayments has no minimum, Brite starts at $200k for European open banking.
+Praxis makes sense once you already run multiple PSPs and need the routing layer to manage them, and mid-market operators on SoftSwiss, EveryMatrix or one of the other supported platforms get disproportionate value from the pre-built connector.

 Stake (partnership announced November 2025), Codere Online, BOSS.
 Gaming Solutions, Delasport, and 300+ casino brands on the SoftSwiss platform via the platform partnership.
-Public claim of 1,000+ brands on the platform.
+There is a public claim of 1,000+ brands on the platform.
 Choise.com uses the partnership for crypto ecosystem payments across 170+ countries.
 Beyond the named brands, the operator base skews iGaming-heavy, with significant Forex/trading representation given the founders' background.
-Ask Praxis sales for casino-operator references in the geographies you care about — those references exist but most aren't on the public partnership list.
+Ask Praxis sales for casino-operator references in the geographies you care about, since those references exist but most aren't on the public partnership list.

 Our Verdict: Should You Use Praxis Tech?